 A Taste of Worcester History is created to pay homage to Worcester’s past restaurants and chefs through an interactive festival-style tasting with today’s chefs interpreting dishes of Worcester’s cultures hosted at the Worcester Historical Museum on Saturday, April 4th.
-Five chefs, known for their extraordinary culinary skills, will be highlighting a dish based on Worcester’s cultural heritage.
-Chef Tim Russo of Lock 50/Russo will focus on Syrian; Mark Hawley of Worcester Restaurant Group on Italian; Robert Fecteau, executive chef, baker and co-owner of BirchTree Bread Company will present Polish; Director of Operations Chef Bill Nemeroff of BT’s Smokehouse on Jewish; and Chef Jared Forman of deadhorse hill will prepare a dish inspired by the French immigrants.
+Six chefs, known for their extraordinary culinary skills, will be highlighting a dish based on Worcester’s cultural heritage.
+Chef Tim Russo of Lock 50/Russo will focus on Syrian; Mark Hawley of Worcester Restaurant Group on Italian; Robert Fecteau, executive chef, baker and co-owner of BirchTree Bread Company will present Polish; Director of Operations Chef Bill Nemeroff of BT’s Smokehouse on Jewish; Executive Chef Chris Smigel of MGM Springfield preparing American; and Chef Jared Forman of deadhorse hill will prepare a dish inspired by the French immigrants.
 Each food tasted will be paired with a tasting of wine.

 A portion of ticket sales will directly benefit the Worcester Historical Museum.